HurricaneJames/rex/README.md

     //= require components
     ```

-At this point it is possible to create React components by placing them in the `components.js` file and calling them with `react_component 'ComponentName', {props}`.
-However, it has some limitations.
+At this point it is possible to create React components by placing them in the `components.js` file and calling them with `react_component 'ComponentName', {props}` in the Rails views.
+However, there are some limitations.
 First, it cannot make use of Jest for testing, though Jasmine and full integration tests should work.
-Second, it is not possible to `require` any node packages like, for example, the [reflux](https://www.npmjs.com/package/reflux) package.
+Second, it is not possible to `require()` any node packages.
+For example, many React applications will want to include node packages like the [es6-promise](https://www.npmjs.com/package/es6-promise) or [reflux](https://www.npmjs.com/package/reflux) packages.

 Browserify-Rails
 ================
-The general solution for adding CommonJS and `require` for React is to use a package like [browserify](http://browserify.org/).
+The general solution for adding CommonJS and `require()` for React is to use a package like [browserify](http://browserify.org/).
 Fortunately, there's a gem for that: [browserify-rails](https://github.com/browserify-rails/browserify-rails).
 Installation is fairly straight forward.

 1. Verify that [Node](http://nodejs.org/) is installed.